viercc/golfing-haskell-exts-judge/README.md

   are in the program, divided by how many extensions required.
 * `SourceStat{..}` -- Exists for the time when you want to measure by bytes
 * `exts=N=E+I` -- Some extensions imply other extensions.

   If an extension `E` implies another extension `I`, enabling `E` also enables `I`.
   This can be overridden by specifying `NoI`.
 It was not clear how to score:

   * One requires `E` but don't require `I` to be enabled
   * One requires both `E` and `I` to be enabled

+  This judge program don't allow former to advertize "require 2 extensions", but allow for latter.
+  When seeing both `E` and `I` in the extensions list file, the judge counts them as 2 extensions, and rejects the former program.

+  The output `exts=N=E+I` means the judge recognizes `N` extensions total, including `I` extensions implied by other extensions listed and `E` extensions no other extensions imply it.

 ## Sample inputs